giovannifil-64/nlp/README.md

 Repository containing the code of the final project of the course _"Natural Language Processing"_ (Academic Year 2024-25) at the University of Milan, as part of the Master Degree in Computer Science.

+_This project is intended for educational purposes only_

 > [!IMPORTANT]
 > **AI Disclosure**
 >